New Website! Update Your Bookmarks!

 Infinite Visions Portal

-Your pay stub will be available electronically through the new Infinite Visions Web Portal and available for review on Friday, Jan.
-25. Instructions for first-time users are customized for two groups of employees in Whitfield County Schools.
+Employee pay stubs and W-2 Tax and Wage Statements are available electronically through the Infinite Visions Web Portal.
+Instructions for first-time users are customized for two groups of employees in Whitfield County Schools.

 - employees with a current school district computer login and password, such as teachers and administrators, click here

-- employees without district login information, such as substitutes and cafeteria workers, should click here
+- employees without district login information, such as retirees, substitutes, and cafeteria workers, should click here

 Employees who have problems or need corrections should email Manda Clark for support.